KevinAst/MyWeb/FireWithin/Mark.md

 # Mark

-Mark is the story of what Jesus did for us.
-The author, John Mark, wrote this book based on the apostle Peter’s memories of Jesus’ words and deeds.
+The author of Mark, John Mark, wrote this book based on the apostle Peter’s memories of Jesus’ words and deeds.

+The Gospel of Mark seeks to answer the question, "How can Jesus' death be good news?"
+In the aftermath of Jesus' crucifixion, people were wondering how Jesus could have been the promised Messiah if he died on a cross.
+Mark answers this question by showing how everything Jesus did in his life prepares us for and informs us about his death.

 ### At a Glance